onyx-platform/onyx-examples/aspect-orientation/README.md

-# interface-injection
+# aspect-orientation

-Demonstrates parameterization using the peer configuration as a site of flexibility.
+Demonstrates a using Onyx with Dire to achieve aspect oriented functions in a distributed manner.

 ## License